 I believe that the more the world becomes interconnected, the more multicultural we all will become.
 Some of us welcome the complexities of the emerging future world with open arms, some are more cautious.
 This site contains some of my entirely personal, subjective and completely idiosyncratic texts about current trends in globalisation.
 It also contains some references to my books reflecting on this subject.

-I decided to call the site Dolls without Frontiers because in front of the future, we are all somewhat like dolls facing whatever is going to happen to us.
-I also chose this title, because I wrote a series of children’s books with the same title.
+I have written a series of children’s books called Dolls Without Frontiers.
 Global change is accelerating and the future belongs to our kids as multicultural adults.
-I wanted to offer them a hint of the world unfolding for them.
-They will need tools and mental strength to sustain.
+I wanted to offer them and their parents a bridge to our multicultural life.
+Our kids will need tools and mental strength to sustain.

 Please join me in thinking about how the world is changing and what our responsibility is ….